triggermesh/aws-event-sources/README.md

 **What:** Knative Lambda Sources (KLASS) are Knative event sources for AWS services.

-**Why:** You maybe be using some Cloud services on AWS but still interested to run workloads within Kubernetes and soon via [Knative](https://github.com/knative/docs) to benefit from features such as scale to zero and source-to-url FaaS functionality.
+**Why:** You may be using some Cloud services on AWS but still interested to run workloads within Kubernetes and soon via [Knative](https://github.com/knative/docs) to benefit from features such as scale to zero and source-to-url FaaS functionality.
 To trigger those workloads when events happen in your AWS service you need to have an event source that can consume AWS events and send them to your workload.
 This is a key principle in Knative eventing.

 **How:** The sources listed in this repo are fully open source and can be used in any Knative cluster.
 They consist of Go event consumers for various AWS services.
 Most of them are packaged as `Container Sources` and make use of [CloudEvents](https://cloudevents.io/)